Here’s How The ‘Beverly Hills, 90210’ Cast Paid Tribute To Luke Perry Three Times On ‘BH90210’ Reboot

 In the scene played for BH90210 viewers, Perry brings Priestley’s character to the beach, telling him, “Welcome to Paradise man, welcome to your dream come true.”

-Spelling and Garth then become emotional as a tribute to Luke Perry flashes on the screen.
+Spelling and Garth then became emotional as a tribute to Luke Perry flashed on the screen.
 You can see the scene below.

 In an interview with Entertainment Tonight Canada ahead of the BH90210 premiere, Priestley recounted how difficult it was reuniting with his longtime co-stars without Perry.
 Priestley explained, “We had to talk about the fact that he wasn’t there.
 And I think we’ve done it in a tasteful way that’s not exploitative.
 It’s a difficult line to walk.”